The-Knowledge-House/DS_22/phase_2/week_7/Lab/sql_II_lab_README.md

 This csv file will be saved to our postgresql server, as explained in the section below labeled `Steps`.

 This pipeline should accomplish the following requirements:
-1. Pull the table from our postgresql database using `psycopg2`
+1. Pull the rows from our postgresql database using `psycopg2` for flights that were not diverted nor cancelled.
-2. Clean the data by:
-    1. removing all flights which were cancelled
-    2. removing all flights which were diverted
-    3. removing all flights which have `NaN` values in `ARR_DEL15` or `DEP_DEL15`
+2. Clean the data by removing all flights which have `NaN` values in `ARR_DEL15` or `DEP_DEL15`
 3. Generate the average (ratio) of delayed flights for each airline
 4. Save this table back into our database